 Please fill in the application form (available online) and we will contact you to arrange an interview.

-If offered a place on the course, you then pay and this completes the enrolment process.
+If offered a place on the course, you will need to come into college and enrol.

 What do I need to bring to the interview?

 You will need to bring a small portfolio of your photographic work (16-20 images).
-Before the interview you will be asked to shoot a short project and write a written piece about an exhibition you have recently attended and bring them to the interview.
-You will be given very little notice to do this, as we want to see how you operate under pressure!
+Before the interview you will be asked to photograph a short project and write a review about an exhibition you have recently visited.
+You will be given short notice to complete these tasks.